 Whilst this interpretation of Lippert-Rasmussen’s understanding - of what it is to treat someone differently ‘because’ of her perceived group membership - can accommodate cases of discrimination due to implicit bias, there is perhaps something inelegant or unsatisfying about it.
 In particular, it seems to require some specification of the motive that is furthered by the agent’s discriminatory action.
 There may be answers to be given here – vested and unarticulated or disavowed interests in preserving racial hierarchy (for racialized white participants, at least); or perhaps more simply an interest in efficient cognizing, which promulgates dependency on such fast associative thought.
 But we will need an answer (or answers) that cover all of the cases in which discrimination due to implicit bias is found, and that is not an ad hoc postulate to ensure the agent comes out as having the requisite motivating reason(s).
 Perhaps there is work to do in pinning this part of the analysis down so that apprehension of the individuals group membership is the cause - the motivating reason - for the differential treatment.

 Note that there are some interpretations of 'motivating reasons’ that will not be compatible with Lippert-Rasmussen's analysis.
-For example, on another rendering of the notion, a motivating reason is ‘a reason for which someone does something, a reason that, in the agent’s eyes, counts in favour of her acting in a certain way’ (Alvarez, 2016).
+For example, on another rendering of the notion, a motivating reason is ‘a reason for which someone does something, a reason that, in the agent’s eyes, counts in favor of her acting in a certain way’ (Alvarez, 2016).
 But note that on this latter reading, in many cases of discrimination due to implicit bias, 'the thought that Y has P' (e.g. the individual is black) cannot properly be construed as the agent's 'motivating reason' for action.
 This is because in many cases, the agent who is influenced by implicit bias disavows the associations (or associated propositions) that are implicated in the discriminatory actions.
-For example, in the shooter bias case, individuals who display this discriminatory pattern of shooting may nonetheless deny that ‘the thought that the individual is black’ counts in favour of her acting a certain way.
+For example, in the shooter bias case, individuals who display this discriminatory pattern of shooting may nonetheless deny that ‘the thought that the individual is black’ counts in favor of her acting a certain way.
 On explicit self-reports, the agent may strongly resist subscribing to propositions such as ‘black people are more likely to carry weapons’, and repudiate any such racist stereotypes.
 That the individual is black does not provide the agent with a motivating reason for differential treatment, then.
 Of course, we might uncharitably take such self-reports as disingenuous and insincere.
 But a further reason for maintaining that this cannot be posited as the agent’s motivating reason is that, in the case of implicit bias, individuals may not intend to discriminate, and indeed may not be aware that they have been implicated in differential treatment.

 The upshot of this is that the gloss on motivating reasons needs to be spelled out in more detail.
 If one spells it out in terms of the broader reading – the motive for or cause of the agent’s action – then implicit bias discrimination may be captured by condition iii.
 However, if for independent reasons one endorses the narrower construal of motivating reasons, a different articulation of condition iii will be needed in order to capture the phenomena of discrimination that results from implicit bias.
 In these cases, what is needed is a more direct connection between the socially salient group membership and the differential treatment; one that is not mediated by the agent’s thoughts about her reasons for action.
 Various options are available.
 For example, we might say that: